NYPL/drb-etl-pipeline/README.md

 - `Edition`: A specific published version (e.g. the 1917 edition)
 - `Work`: The abstract creative work (e.g. "Moby Dick")

+These records are organized into "clusters" - groups of editions that represent the same work.
+For example, all editions of "Moby Dick" would be clustered together, making it easy for users to find different versions of the same work.

 The pipeline:

 1. Imports source records into a Dublin Core Data Warehouse (DCDW)
 2. Uses OCLC services to enhance and FRBRize the records
-3. Groups records into editions using machine learning
+3. Groups records into editions using machine learning (clustering)
 4. Makes the data available through an API

 ## API Endpoints